Matrix Algebras with a Certain Compression Property I: Structure Theory for Matrix Algebras

 The theorems presented above provide insight into the structure of the block-diagonal of a reduced block upper triangular matrix algebra $\mc{A}$.
-It will now be important to develop an understanding of blocks that are located above the block-diagonal.
+It will now be important to develop an understanding of the blocks that are located above the block-diagonal.

-As described in \cite[Corollary 28]{LMMRWedderburn}, every subalgebra $\mc{A}$ of $\mm_n$ can be written as $\mc{A}=\mc{S}\dotplus \rad$, where $\mc{S}$ is semi-simple and $\rad$ is the nil radical of $\mc{A}$.
-If $\mc{A}$ is a reduced block upper triangular algebra, then $\mc{S}$ is block upper triangular and $\rad$ consists of all strictly upper triangular elements of $\mc{A}$ \cite[Proposition~19]{LMMRWedderburn}.
+Given a subalgebra $\mc{A}$ of $\mm_n$, it follows from \cite[Corollary 28]{LMMRWedderburn} that $\mc{A}$ decomposes as an algebraic direct sum $\mc{A}=\mc{S}\dotplus \rad$, where $\mc{S}$ is a semi-simple subalgebra of $\mc{A}$ and $\rad$ is the nil radical of $\mc{A}$.
+If $\mc{A}$ is in reduced block upper triangular form, then $\mc{S}$ is block upper triangular and $\rad$ consists of all strictly block upper triangular elements of $\mc{A}$ \cite[Proposition~19]{LMMRWedderburn}.
 Thus, the blocks above the block-diagonal are, in general, comprised of blocks from $\mc{S}$ and blocks from $\rad$.
-Of course in the simplest scenario, $\mc{S}$ is equal to $BD(\mc{A})$.
+In the simplest scenario $\mc{S}$ is equal to $BD(\mc{A})$.

 \begin{defn} Let $\mathcal{A}$ be a subalgebra of $\mm_n$ that has a reduced block upper triangular form with respect to some decomposition of $\cc^n$.
 The algebra $\mathcal{A}$ is said to be \textit{unhinged} with respect to this decomposition if